 Sets the number of lines per logical page equal to the value of the LINES parameter.
-See the LINES parameter for details.
+See LINES on page 613 for details.
 OLD is the default.

 SAVEDMASTERS

 The SAVEDMASTERS parameter saves a Master File in memory after it is used in a request.
 Saving a Master File prevents re-parsing the Master File when referenced in subsequent requests, resulting in performance improvement.